vidhishpanchal/OAuthandEmails-ReactJS/README.md

 This project has been made using ReactJS and has OAuth authentication using react-google-login.
-And a user can send emails consisting of a Subject and body (template made on EmailJS) to multiple recipients and also add attachments.
+And a user can send emails consisting of a Subject and body (email template made on EmailJS) to multiple recipients and also add attachments.
+Toast-Notifications have been added to improve the user experience.

 <h3>Login Page</h3>
 <img src="images/oauthloginpage.png">